SainadhAmul/EVA-5/Capstone S15/README.md

 The common thing in these networks is they all use a Head/Backbone(feature extractor) that usually is RESNET! so we can use this to connect all three network to same-head.
 We can lock the params in the head/backbone network and the train 3 branches from the head.

+The 3 different backbones  in each of the networks:
+- MidasNet - ResNext101_32x8d_wsl
+- Planercnn - ResNet101
+- Yolov3 - Darknet-53

 - First try to combine midas and yolo.

 #### First ITERATION: